 Sometimes you will be called upon to pick up period products at the store.
 This is just the reality of the situation.
 And unless you do self-checkout, this means putting pads and tampons on the conveyer belt for the cashier to see and scan.
 You know it’s cool though.
 That there’s nothing at all to be embarrassed about.
 So, pick whichever checkout lane you’d like, pops!

 Choose plastic free

 3 – Laundry

-Menstrual blood is going to get on stuff — that’s just another fact of life with daughters.
+Menstrual blood is going to get on stuff — that’s just another fact of life when you live with people who have periods.
 But you’ve got this!
 With some elbow grease and a little know-how, you’ll be able to remove period blood from just about anything.
 You have to treat the stain right away, putting some of the detergent straight onto it (try dish soap too, that stuff is magic in some stain situations) and thoroughly rubbing it in.
 Let that sit and marinate for a bit before washing, and check that the stain is sufficiently out before drying, because a dry cycle may set the stain in for good.
 If you need another go, grab a coarse sponge and scrub with everything you’ve got, then wash again.
 Voila!
-Her favorite underwear, pair of shorts, or duvet covers is as good as new!
+Their favorite underwear, pair of shorts, or duvet covers is as good as new!

-By fully supporting your daughters’ periods, you are going to be amazed at how much your relationship grows and is strengthened by opening up your heart and mind to this critical part of their young lives.
-And those incredible girls are going to know that they’ve got the best #GirlDad in town!
+By fully supporting your child’s periods, you are going to be amazed at how much your relationship grows and is strengthened by opening up your heart and mind to this critical part of their young lives.
+And those incredible children and teenagers are going to know that they’ve got the best #GirlDad in town!